 The most important element of blessing is God presence.
 The deepest verses on blessing are Num.
 6:24-26, where God promises to bless and be with his people with his glory and presence.
 God’s presence is upon his covenant people when they obey (Deut.
 7:12-15; 28:1-14).

-Use words to speak life or blessing over people, particularly worship leaders.
+Use words to speak life or blessing over people, particularly worship leaders should bless the people.
 Trust God that the words of the songs uplift and bless his people—that they bring God’s people into his presence and speak good things over his New Covenant people.

 5..
 The verb halal (used 146 times) means to “praise, boast, exult.”
 People can receive this verb, like Pharaoh’s servants praising Sarah (Gen. 12:15), or the wife of noble character is praised (Prov.
 31:28, 30-31).
 However, the majority of appearances of this verb goes towards God.
 He is worthy to be praised (Ps.
 18:3; 48:1) because of his marvelous deeds (Ps.
 78:4), particularly the deeds of salvation (Ps.
 148:14).
 God people praise him in songs (Ps.
 149:1), with a range of instruments (Ps.
 150).